haacked/haacked.com/_posts/archived/2004-08-06-why-block-at-all.aspx.markdown

 ---
 layout: post
-title: "Why Block At All?
-Thoughts on threading and sockets"
+title: Why Block At All?
+Thoughts on threading and sockets
 date: 2004-08-06 -0800
 comments: true
 disqus_identifier: 882
 categories: []
+redirect_from: "/archive/2004/08/05/why-block-at-all.aspx/"
 ---

 The path of least resistance when writing threading code as well as socket communications is to use techniques that cause indefinite blocking of some sort.
 Personally, I prefer never to block indefinitely.